 It’s a big year of changes for restaurants.
 Several high-profile issues are directly impacting your industry: tax reform and the new revenue recognition standard.
 Both will affect your operations and require you to take another look at your tax planning strategies as well as your accounting and preparation of financial statements.

-Our professionals are also affiliated with, and actively involved in leading industry organizations including the National Restaurant Association (NRA) and, in our home state of Arizona, the Arizona Restaurant Association (ARA).
-So, you have support not only through Henry+Horne’s resources but also those of the ARA and the NRA.
+Our professionals are also affiliated with and actively involved in leading industry organizations including the National Restaurant Association (NRA), the Colorado Restaurant Associate (CRA) and, in our home state of Arizona, the Arizona Restaurant Association (ARA).
+So, you have support not only through Henry+Horne’s resources but also those of the ARA, the NRA, and the CRA.

 Restaurant CPA Services